 In some cases, complications arise from trying to feed premature babies before they’re ready.
 These failed attempts lengthen the baby’s stay in the NICU, propelling the already astronomical costs even higher.
 Often the cause behind these failed attempts is doctors’ need to rely on experience and judgment to determine oral feeding readiness, using subjective measures such as evaluating alertness, watching how intensely the infant sucks on a pacifier or observing oral motor skills.

 Illuminating how babies’ complex feeding systems work helps doctors make real-time decisions

-Neonatologist Jill L. Maron, MD, a neonatologist at The Floating Hospital for Children in Boston, has witnessed first-hand the limitations of using only subjective measures alone to judge when a premature baby is ready to feed.
+Neonatologist Jill L. Maron, MD, a neonatologist at The Tufts Medical Center in Boston, has witnessed first-hand the limitations of using only subjective measures alone to judge when a premature baby is ready to feed.
 Dr. Maron also is an investigator at the Mother Infant Research Institute (MIRI) at Tufts Medical Center, where her studies include seeking an objective method to determine oral feeding maturity.
 The evidence she analyzes is in an infant’s genes, and the genetic information she collects doesn’t even require the prick of a needle; it’s readily available in the baby’s saliva.